 INSTRUCTIONS FOR TAKING TISSUE SAMPLES FOR FIP RESEARCH

-UC Davis researchers are especially interested in Burmese or Birman cats that have FIP for an FIP genetics study.
-However, samples are also needed from both random bred and other purebreeds dying from the disease, especially Persians, Ragdolls, and Bengals; they will be used in another important study.
+UC Davis researchers are especially interested in cats that have FIP for its FIP genetics study.
+Samples are also welcomed from random bred cats dying from the disease..

 BUCCAL SWAB DNA SAMPLES